-The sun is shining.
-The warm air feels nice against your skin.
-And yet there isn’t a wisp of wind.
-The paddling comes easy on Big Blue.
+The sun is shining, not a wisp of wind as you start your paddle on Lake Tahoe.
 Suddenly in the distance, you see a dark blue line form on the western side of the lake.
 The mysterious yet invisible wall quickly approaches slamming you with a Lake Tahoe wind you’ve never felt in your life.
 Unrelenting and strong.
 The gusts do their best to knock you over.
 Luckily, you’re near the shore and quickly paddle in.
 If you do plan on paddling out onto the Lake Tahoe Water Trail in the summer, be VERY aware of the daily Lake Tahoe wind known as the Washoe Zephyr.

 “For it was two o’clock, now, and according to custom the daily “Washoe Zephyr” set in… It is a pretty regular wind, in the summer-time.
 Its office-hours are from two in the afternoon… and anybody venturing abroad… needs to allow for the wind or he will bring up a mile or two to leeward of the point he is aiming at.”